Raising Penelope, My Transgender Son

 The parents of many trans teens pay for blockers to suppress puberty, and later on, spend thousands of dollars on gender reassignment surgery — as willingly as parents pay for college.
 They make these life-altering decisions for their kids not because they want to, but to keep them alive.

 There are still a few years before we have to make any decisions like that for Penelope.
 For now, I'm still explaining to everyone that he didn’t “transition” into a boy — he is one — and he’s most certainly not playing dress-up.
-He’s just transgender, which means he relates differently to his body than his father and his brother.
-And as he reminded me, he's human, and that relates to what’s most important.
+He’s just transgender, which simply speaks to his body being different from his father’s and his brother’s.
+As he reminded me, he's human, and that speaks to what’s most important.

 There are still a few years before we have to make any decisions like that for Penelope.
 For now, I'm still explaining to everyone that he didn’t “transition” into a boy — he is one — and he’s most certainly not playing dress-up.
-He’s just transgender, which means he relates differently to his body than his father and his brother.
-And as he reminded me, he's human, and that relates to what’s most important.
+He’s just transgender, which simply speaks to his body being different from his father’s and his brother’s.
+As he reminded me, he's human, and that speaks to what’s most important.

 Advertisement